-Whether you like it or not, our world is becoming cash free.
-How prepared are you for change?
+Whether you like it or not, The World is Going Cashless: Are You Ready?
+How prepared are you preparing for change?

 The Central Bank of Nigeria’s (CBN) cashless policy commenced on January 1, 2012 in a phased approach that featured Lagos as the pilot state because of its “financial sophistication, the presence of an enabling infrastructure, volume of cash transactions and exposure of residents to alternative payment channels.”
 The cashless policy aims at reducing the volume of cash in circulation by transforming our heavy reliance on cash to a digital electronic cashless country.